SEED-platform/seed-website/docs/user_doc_analyses.md

 ??? note "BETTER Analysis"
 	## BETTER Analysis

-	The Building Efficiency Targeting Tool for Energy Retrofits (BETTER) is a software toolkit that enables building operators to quickly and easily identify the most cost-saving eneryg efficiency measures in buildings and portfolios using readily available guilding and eneryg data.
+	The Building Efficiency Targeting Tool for Energy Retrofits (BETTER) is a software toolkit that enables building operators to quickly and easily identify the most cost-saving energy efficiency measures in buildings and portfolios using readily available building and energy data.
 For more details, see the [BETTER website](https://better.lbl.gov/).

 	BETTER can be used to quickly assess the potential energy savings in a building, which then allows users to filter for the buildings with the hightest potential savings, and target those buildings for a more detailed energy audit.